 While many people would question whether the accounting is appropriate, there is a ready market for the refined products, and both the selling prices and the cost of refining the oil can be reasonably quantified or determined.
-This is a good case to debate and provides students with experience regarding the impreciseness of accounting rules.
+Accounting rules actually allow recognition in this case.
+This is a good case to debate because it provides students with experience regarding the impreciseness of accounting rules.
 In this instance, experts for the plaintiffs argued that the treatment was inappropriate, while experts for the defense argued that the treatment was appropriate.
 There are many examples concerning revenue recognition, inventory, and other issues where the proper accounting treatment is not absolutely determined.
 These examples show that accounting is not an exact science.
 However, aggressive accounting often is motivated by pressure to "cook the books" and is a precursor to and warning of fraud.
 It certainly was in this case.